assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

         The value is 6 for this packet.

     7b  Zero.
-        Bits set to 0.
+        Bits 0-6 are set to 0.

     1b  LastFlag.
-        Set to 0
-        Unless it is the very last message of the Salt Channel session, in which case it is set to 1
+        Bit 7 is set to 0 unless it is the very last message of the Salt Channel session, in which case it is set to 1

 See the section "Crypto" for details of the authenticated encryption.